There are some questions we get asked a lot here at Showcase.

-Projecting from an iPad
+Projecting from an iPad or iPhone

 Method 1: With a cable

 This is a bit fiddly, as you need two pieces of kit.
-The first piece is a "Digital AV Adapter" from Apple; this is a short cable that plugs into the lightning connection at the bottom of your iPad and has a jack for an HDMI cable at the other end.
+The first piece is a "Digital AV Adapter" from Apple; this is a short cable that plugs into the lightning connection at the bottom of your iPad or iPhone and has a jack for an HDMI cable at the other end.

 This means that you then have to also have an HDMI cable to plug into the projector or TV.

-There have been occasional bugs reported with the adapter on certain versions of iOS, so if using this method, ensure you are on the latest version of the iOS operating system on your iPad (by going to Settings > General > Software Update).
+There have been occasional bugs reported with the adapter on certain versions of iOS, so if using this method, ensure you are on the latest version of the iOS operating system on your iPad or iPhone (by going to Settings > General > Software Update).